B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 • Student 5: 4.9 km

-Ask students to represent and order distances travelled using symbols, pictures, base 10 materials, or words.
+Ask students to represent and order the distances travelled using symbols, pictures, base ten blocks, or words.
 Students then compare their representations with those of others.
-Facilitate a mathematical exchange to allow students to talk about the various methods of representation.
+Facilitate a math conversation to allow students to talk about the various methods of representation.